deciduously/attendance/README.md

 It's also pretty specific to one setup for now.
 More config options on the way (hopefully).
 ### Development
 Clone or download this repository.
-Use `make run` to build the frontend and compile and launch the server.
-I broke hot reloading when I switched out the Clojure backend for Rust, stay tuned.
+Use `make run` to build the frontend and compile and launch the server, with hot reloading of the frontend.
+Someday, maybe the backend too!

 `make test` will build a release bundle at `attendance-v0.3.1/`, and create a `.zip` and a `.tar.xz` of the bundle at the project root.
 It will then run the test suite, currently just for the backend.